|

 hear the “super-apostles”, instead of their father in the Lord.
 To

-prove that Christ is speaking through him Paul will deal firmly and
+prove that Christ is speaking through him, Paul will deal firmly and

-Jesus, “He was crucified in weakness, yet He lives by God’s power”.
+When it comes to Jesus, “He was crucified in weakness, yet He

-an there is no hint of weakness in Him.
+no hint of weakness in Him.
+Yes,

 then tells the Corinthians that in one sense of the word he is weak, that